-Spring has arrived in North Bay and the trickle of birds arriving will soon turn to a flood by early to mid-May.
+Spring bird watching has arrived in North Bay and the trickle of birds arriving will soon turn to a flood by early to mid-May.
 Of the 500+ species of birds in Ontario, over 300 of them have been seen in North Bay.

 Since North Bay has lakes on both its east and west boundaries many of the migrating birds are funnelled along the lake edges into the city.
 As a result, our parks and wooded bike paths have a wide variety of birds, especially during migration season.
 One of the best spots to see a large number of birds in a small area is Laurier Woods Conservation Area in the heart of the city.